bhadaway/stop-spammers/readme.txt

 = Is Stop Spammers GDPR-compliant? =

 Yes.
-See: https://law.stackexchange.com/questions/28603/how-to-satisfy-gdprs-consent-requirement-for-ip-logging.
+See: [https://law.stackexchange.com/questions/28603/how-to-satisfy-gdprs-consent-requirement-for-ip-logging](https://law.stackexchange.com/questions/28603/how-to-satisfy-gdprs-consent-requirement-for-ip-logging).
 Stop Spammers does not collect any data for any other purpose (like marketing or tracking).
 It is purely for legitimate security purposes only.
 Additionally, if any of your users ever requested it, all data can be deleted.

 == Changelog ==

+= 2020.6.1 =
+* [Fix] PHP notice

 = 2020.6 =
 * [New] Send email when allow list request is approved (community request)